ebuch/avalanche/README.md

 - This script will prompt you to choose which folder of reports you would like to aggregate.
 It will then combine all of the individual reports into a simple aggregate report, which sums the totals for each unique product found in your report.
 The script will also generate a detailed aggregate report which simply combines all of your reports into a single CSV file.

+- This script might give you an arguments error at first, but it should still work if you let it finish.

 - It is worth noting that the "Units" column of the aggregated report is combining sales and streams of single tracks.
 I will try to differentiate the two in the future, but for now it's still useful as a popularity metric.

 > Warning!
 The detailed aggregate report file will be very large!
 Please open with caution.